Multiple Imputation Guided by Full Law and Target Law Identifiability under the Missing Not At Random Assumption: Theoretical results

-Note that a decomposable imputation method may impute $X_{(k)}$ even if $R_{X_{(k)}} = 1$ in cases where $R_{X_{(j)}} = 0$ for some $1 < j < k$.
-The observed value is then replaced by the imputed value.
+Note that a directly factorizable imputation method may impute $X_{(k)}$ even if $R_{X_{(k)}} = 1$ in cases where $R_{X_{(j)}} = 0$ for some $1 < j < k$.
+In practice, the observed value is then replaced by the imputed value; an operation that is not part of standard multiple imputation.
 In other words, the missingness pattern is forced to be monotone.
-This practice may sound counter-intuitive as it leads to loss of information but it is needed to ensure the identifiability of the target law.
-When the full law is not identifiable, it is logical that the imputation method must somehow distort the relation between the variables and the response indicators.
-The rationale for this definition is given by the next theorem.
+This practice may sound counter-intuitive as it leads to loss of information, but it is required to ensure that the imputations are drawn from the correct conditional distributions.
+However, we note that the loss of information is not as substantial as in complete case analysis, because information up to the first missing value is still available for analysis.
+The next theorem provides a sufficient criterion for the existence of a directly factorizable imputation method.